 The White and Inyo mountain ranges are famous in the literature of soaring, and rightfully so.
 Where else in the world is it frequently possible to fly well over 100 km in an average glider, at Vne and just below 18,000 feet MSL, without stopping or turning?

-Paradoxically, it’s sometimes difficult for visiting pilots to climb to the top of the Whites from their release altitudes, and over the years many pilots have wondered about the technique involved.
+Paradoxically, it’s sometimes difficult for visiting pilots to climb to the top of the Whites from their release altitudes.
+Over the years many pilots have asked about the techniques involved.
 The following is a brief summary of these techniques.

-In this way you will slowly gain altitude, which in turn will allow the temperature advantage of higher terrain to work for you: as you climb the thermals will become larger, stronger and better organized.
-Sometime before it will be safe to circle in these thermals, you will find it advantageous to fly very short ridge passes—in essence, to fly Figure 8s—so as to make best use of each thermal without prematurely committing yourself to completing a low turn into rising terrain.
-Ultimately it will become possible to circle in thermals, as usual—at which point it will no longer be necessary to use any special techniques.
+In this way you’ll slowly gain altitude which in turn will allow the temperature advantage of higher terrain to work for you.
+As you climb the thermals will become larger, stronger, and better organized.
+Sometime before it will become safe to circle in these thermals, you’ll find it advantageous to fly very short ridge passes, in effect to fly “Figure 8s,” so as to make best use of each thermal without prematurely committing yourself to completing a low turn into rising terrain.
+Ultimately it will become possible to safely circle in thermals, as usual, at which point there’s no longer any need to use any special techniques.

 You might find that early in the day you’ll have to repeat this cycle once or twice on your way to the top of the Whites. reaching the top of a thermal at, say 10,000 or 11,000 feet, simply angle in toward the most promising nearby terrain within easy reach and begin making ridge passes again.

 In summary, you’ll begin your climb using standard ridge soaring passes, dolphining where appropriate and safe, transition to Figure 8’s, then finally spiraling in thermals.
 Repeat as necessary.